monosans/pyromark/docs/installation.md

 # Installation

-You can install the latest version with the following command:
+The latest version can be installed with the following command:

 ```bash
 python -m pip install -U pyromark